 Building Industry Standards

-The International Telecommunications Union goes into immense depth into calculating program loudness, but the takeaway is that there is a recommended level of loudness with a limit on the peaks being reached, and these levels differ between Spotify, iTunes, and Soundcloud for example.
+The International Telecommunications Union goes into immense depth when calculating program loudness, but the takeaway is that there is a recommended level of loudness with a limit on the peaks being reached, and these levels differ between Spotify, iTunes, and SoundCloud.

 How to Strike a Balance